Back to blog

 The Confusion Is Understandable

-These two documents get mixed up more than any other pair in the HOA world.
+These two documents get mixed up constantly.
+More than any other pair in the HOA world, honestly.
 Agents ask for an "estoppel" when they need a resale package.
-Title companies order a "resale package" when they only need an estoppel.
-And management companies sometimes don't help clarify because they'd rather sell you both.
+Title companies order a "resale package" when all they need is the estoppel.
+And management companies?
+They're not exactly rushing to clarify, because they'd rather sell you both.

 The Estoppel Letter: A Financial Snapshot

-An estoppel letter (also called an estoppel certificate, payoff letter, or demand statement depending on the state) is a financial document.
-Its job is to answer one question: How much does this homeowner owe the HOA right now?
+An estoppel letter (also called an estoppel certificate, payoff letter, or demand statement depending on where you are) is a financial document.
+It answers one question: how much does this homeowner owe the HOA right now?

-• Current regular assessment amount and payment frequency
+• Current regular assessment amount and how often it's due

 • Any past-due assessments, late fees, or interest

-• Special assessments that have been approved (and the balance owed)
+• Special assessments that have been approved, and what's still owed

 • Transfer fees or capital contribution fees due at closing